trebco/treb/README-coediting.md

 then you need a defined master/main -- maybe useful for other things as well. also we should probably try to send deltas if possible

+UPDATE: seems to work pretty well. we add two functions to calculator:
+`ExportCalculatedValues` and `ApplyCalculatedValues`. along with some calls to repaint and update annotations, works great. also you should set calculation to manual for "followers" (i.e. not "leader").

+One remaining issue is if one of the followers hits recalculate, it calculates locally instead of remote. we need to trap that and send a message.

 ## Notes